zhaoyuan2022/pxf-pdb/concourse/docker/pxf-build-base/README.md

 ```

-The dependencies will be stored in Google Cloud Storage in the
+The dependencies will be stored in Google Cloud Storage in:

-`gs://${_PXF_BUILD_BUCKET}/build-dependencies/pxf-build-dependencies.tar.gz`
+- `gs://${_PXF_BUILD_BUCKET}/build-dependencies/pxf-build-dependencies.tar.gz` for build dependencies
-path.
+- `gs://${_PXF_BUILD_BUCKET}/automation-dependencies/pxf-automation-dependencies.tar.gz` for automation dependencies